 Make sure to cover the right health and safety information in your next group induction with our free checklist.

-In New Zealand, 42,159 hectares were used for grape production with 2,091 active vineyards in 2024.
-Predominately white wine producers (Sauvignon Blanc), Marlborough is the largest region producing 72% of New Zealand wine across 30,000+ hectares.
+In New Zealand (NZ), 42,159 hectares were used for grape production with 2,091 active vineyards in 2024.
+Predominately white wine producers (Sauvignon Blanc), Marlborough is the largest region producing 72% of NZ wine across 30,000+ hectares.
 The wine industry provides jobs for more than 7,300 full-time employees, with an additional 14,600 people working in businesses that support and service this sector.

-The wine industry in New Zealand may not have a long history, but it has quickly established a reputation for producing exceptional wines that often exceed expectations.
-Despite its relatively recent emergence on the global wine scene, New Zealand has managed to carve out a niche for itself, showcasing a diverse range of varietals that reflect the unique terroir of its various wine regions.
+The wine industry in NZ may not have a long history, but it has quickly established a reputation for producing exceptional wines that often exceed expectations.
+Despite its relatively recent emergence on the global wine scene, NZ has managed to carve out a niche for itself, showcasing a diverse range of varietals that reflect the unique terroir of its various wine regions.

 If you’re a viticulturalists, winemaker, cellar hand or lab technician, being well-informed about health and safety is important - not only for your workers, but for your vines.
 To ensure a thriving and sustainable future, it is essential to cultivate resilience not only within the vineyards but also among its workforce and business operations.